 Fiscal Year – Any twelve-month period used by a business as its fiscal accounting period.

 Incorporator – The person or entity that prepares files and signs the articles of incorporation; everything necessary for incorporation.
-This could entail raising funds and bringing in the people who will be investing.
+This could entail raising funds and attracting investors.
 This preparatory work also includes preparing and filing the required documents.

 Indemnify – To reimburse or compensate.
-Directors and officers of corporations are often reimbursed or indemnified for all the expenses they may have incurred during the incorporation process.
+Directors and officers of corporations are often reimbursed or indemnified for expenses incurred during the incorporation process.

 Limited Liability Company – A Limited Liability Company is a hybrid between a partnership and a Corporation.
-The advantage of a Limited Liability Company is that most States require fewer formalities in an LLC in comparison to a corporation.
+The advantage of a Limited Liability Company is that most States require fewer formalities than a corporation.

 Majority – More than 50 Percent; commonly used as the percentage of votes required to approve certain corporate actions.

 Manager – An LLC may be operated by a group of managers who act much like a board of directors.
-If an LLC is to be controlled by managers this fact must be stated in the articles of corporation.
+If an LLC is to be controlled by managers, this fact must be stated in the articles of incorporation.

-Membership Interest – A member ownership of an LLC is represented by “interests” just as a partner has an interest in a partnership and shareholders own stock in a corporation.
+Membership Interest – A member’s ownership of an LLC is represented by “interests” just as a partner has an interest in a partnership and shareholders own stock in a corporation.

 Member – A Member is a person or entity who is an owner of some or all of a Limited Liability Company.
 The business decisions of an LLC are made by the members unless the articles of organization provide that the LLC will be controlled by a manager or managers.

-Minutes – A written record which details the events of the corporation.
+Minutes – A written record that details the events of the corporation.
 These records should be kept in the corporation’s or LLC’s record book.

-Name Reservation – The name of a corporation or LLC must be distinguishable on the records of the state government.
-If the name is not unique, the state will reject the articles of incorporation or article of organization (for LLCs).
-A name can be reserved, usually for 120 days, by which applying with the proper state authorities and paying fee.
+Name Reservation – The name of a corporation or LLC must be distinguishable on the state government’s records.
+If the name is not unique, the state will reject the articles of incorporation or articles of organization (for LLCs).
+A name can be reserved, usually for 120 days, by applying to the proper state authorities and paying a fee.

 Officers – The directors appoint officers.
-They manage the daily affairs of the corporation.
-A corporation’s officers usually consist of a president, Vice-president, treasurer and secretary.
+They manage the corporation’s daily affairs.
+A corporation’s officers usually consist of a president, Vice-president, treasurer, and secretary.
 In most states, one person can hold all these posts.

-Operating Agreement – An agreement among the LLC’s members which govern the LLC’s operations and the rights of its members.
+Operating Agreement – An agreement among the LLC’s members that governs the LLC’s operations and the rights of its members.
 It is analogous to corporate bylaws.

-Organizational Meeting – The initial meeting where the formation of the corporation is completed.
-At the organizational meeting, several initial tasks are completed such as; the articles of incorporation are ratified, the initial shares are issued, officers ae elected, bylaws approved, and a resolution authorizing the opening of bank accounts is passed.
+Organizational Meeting – The initial meeting at which the corporation is formed.
+At the organizational meeting, several initial tasks are completed, including ratifying the articles of incorporation, issuing the initial shares, electing officers, approving the bylaws, and passing a resolution authorizing the opening of bank accounts.
 If the initial directors are named in the articles of incorporation, they can hold the organizational meeting.
-If they are not named then the organizational meeting is held by the incorporator.
+If they are not named, then the organizational meeting is held by the incorporator.

 Pass-Through Taxation – The Income to the entity is not taxed at the entity level; however, the entity does complete a tax return.
 The income or loss as shown on this return is “passed through” the business entity to the individual shareholders or interest holders and is reported on their individual tax returns.
-S corporations and LLCs are both pass-through tax entities.
+S corporations and LLCs are both pass-through entities for tax purposes.

-Piercing the Corporate Veil – If corporate formalities are not followed, it is possible that the corporate entity will not protect shareholders from corporate debt.
-Keeping proper records and holding regular meetings help solve this possible problem.
+Piercing the Corporate Veil – If corporate formalities are not followed, the corporate entity may not protect shareholders from corporate debt.
+Keeping proper records and holding regular meetings helps address this potential problem.

 Proxy – If a shareholder cannot attend a meeting, the shareholder can vote by proxy.
 A proxy grants another individual the power to vote on their behalf.

 Quorum – The minimum attendance required to conduct business at a meeting.
-Usually, a quorum is achieved if a majority of directors are present (for directors meeting) or outstanding shares are represented (for shareholder meeting).
+Usually, a quorum is achieved if a majority of directors are present (for a directors’ meeting) or outstanding shares are represented (for a shareholder meeting).
 The percentage needed for a quorum may be modified in the bylaws.

-Registered/Resident Agent – According to state laws, corporations and LLCs located out of state must have a registered agent.
+Registered/Resident Agent – Under state law, corporations and LLCs located outside the state must have a registered agent.
 This agent must be named in the articles of incorporation and be in the state of incorporation or organization in order to receive legal notifications.
-The registered agent will receive important legal and tax documents, such as franchise tax forms and annual report forms.
+The registered agent will receive important legal and tax documents, such as franchise and annual report filings.
 Also known as a Statutory Agent.

 Registered Office – The office in the articles of incorporation.
-The registered office must be where the registered agent is located and need not be the principal office or place of business of the corporation.
+The registered office must be where the registered agent is located and need not be the corporation’s principal office or place of business.

-Resolution – A resolution is a formal decision of the corporation which has been adopted by either the shareholders or the board of directors.
+Resolution – A resolution is a formal decision of the corporation adopted by either the shareholders or the board of directors.

-Stock purchase Agreement – A stock purchase agreement is an agreement between the shareholders and the corporation.
+Stock Purchase Agreement – A stock purchase agreement is an agreement between the shareholders and the corporation.
 It provides a mechanism to regulate the transfer and sale of corporate stock.
-Often, a stock purchase agreement will provide a right refusal in favor of the corporation or remaining shareholders in the event of a proposed sale of stock by a shareholder.
+Often, a stock purchase agreement will grant the corporation or remaining shareholders a right of refusal in the event of a proposed sale of stock by a shareholder.
 A stock purchase agreement can also provide for a purchase upon death, disability, retirement, discharge, resignation, or bankruptcy of a shareholder.

 Ultra Vires – Traditionally, the purpose of a corporation was closely spelled out in its articles of incorporation.
-If the corporation acted beyond its described purpose these actions were unenforceable against the corporation or by the corporation.
-However, most modern statutes allow corporate purposes to be any lawful activity.
+If the corporation acted beyond its described purpose, these actions were unenforceable against the corporation or by the corporation.
+However, most modern statutes allow corporations to pursue any lawful activity.

-Unanimous Written Consent – Nearly all states allow directors and shareholders to act without a meeting if they each give their consent to specific corporate actions in writing.
+Unanimous Written Consent – Nearly all states allow directors and shareholders to act without a meeting if each consents in writing to specific corporate actions.

 Have questions about NJ LLC Law?
 If so, call our office today.
-Ask for Mr. Niemann to personally discuss your questions and individual situation toll-free at (855) 376-5291 or e-mail him at fniemann@hnlawfirm.com.
+Ask Mr. Niemann to personally discuss your questions and individual situation at (732) 863 -9900 or e-mail him at fniemann@hnlawfirm.com.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a Freehold Township, Monmouth County, New Jersey LLC Law Attorney